 We are one of the largest colleges of the University of London and one of the few with fully integrated teaching, research and residential facilities.
 Our setting provides our students with the benefits of both a large campus environment, and the countless academic and social opportunities provided by London.

-There are currently 70 students from Nigeria studying at Queen Mary who are enrolled on a range of degree programmes at both undergraduate and postgraduate levels.
+There are currently over 100 students from Nigeria studying at Queen Mary who are enrolled on a range of degree programmes at both undergraduate and postgraduate levels.

 Students that have successfully completed A-Levels, the European Baccalaureate, or the International Baccalaureate will be considered for admissions to our undergraduate degrees.